 It’s time for your second fertilizing of the season.
 Use a balanced fertilizer for most trees and shrubs.
-We carry 16-16-16 and in organics 4-4-4.
+We carry 16-16-16 and in organics 4-6-2 all purpose fertilizer.
 Be sure to water your plants well the day before you are going to fertilize and then fertilize and water the fertilizer in well.
 DO NOT fertilize on a very hot day.
-It is very easy to burn plants with fetilizer if you fertilize on a very hot day.
+It is very easy to burn plants with fertilizer if you fertilize on a very hot day.
 Nitrogen portion of the fertilizer moves with water and plants are moving lots of water in the heat.
 Fertilize in the evening and look for temperatures in low to mid 90’s as a high or less for fertilizing.
 Fertilize citrus trees monthly through the growing season.
 Use a citrus and avocado fertilizer.
 Rhododendrons azaleas and camellias are about due for their third and final fertilizing.
 They are fertilized 3 times, each 30 days apart, after they are done blooming.

 CITRUS LEAF MINER